openstack/os-brick/README.rst

 Hacking
 -------

-Hacking on brick requires Python 3.6+.
+Hacking on brick requires Python 3.8+.
 A recent tox is required, as is a recent virtualenv (20.2.2 or newer).

-If "tox -e py34" fails with the error "db type could not be determined", remove the .testrepository/ directory and then run "tox -e py34".

 For any other information, refer to the developer documents: https://docs.openstack.org/os-brick/latest/